 The International Education Centre (IEC) provides special support to international students to help them to adapt to the College.
 Special advisory services include health insurance, airport pick up, homestay/residence, orientation, academic advising, and visa inquiries and special tutoring during the first days of classes.
 Staff at the IEC are also able to help international students use the wide variety of other services available to all Algonquin students including Internet accounts, health services, and peer tutoring.

-Algonquin's varsity teams, the Algonquin Thunders, compete in the Ontario College Athletics Association in basketball, rugby, curling, volleyball, and soccer.
-Also, Woodroffe Campus offers a fitness centre fully equipped with weight lifting equipment and the latest cardio machines including treadmills and rowers.
-The College has opened a new soccer facility with synthetic turf and seating for 300 spectators, a 6,000 square foot clubhouse, officials and coaches rooms, and a therapy clinic.
+Algonquin's varsity teams, the Algonquin Wolves, compete in the Ontario College Athletics Association in basketball, rugby, volleyball, and soccer.
+The Ottawa Campus offers a newly built Athletics and Recreation Centre (ARC) dedicated to helping students own their fitness and health.
+The 125,000 square foot facility aims to inspire students to have fun while building healthy habits.
+The College features a soccer facility with synthetic turf and seating for 300 spectators, a 6,000 square foot clubhouse, officials and coaches rooms, and a therapy clinic.
 The soccer facility can be used year round for competitive sports.

 The International Education Centre hosts special events throughout the year such as skiing, skating, and tours of the many tourist attractions that Ottawa, the nation's capital, has to offer.